Bulgarian nationality law: Acquisition of Bulgarian citizenship

+Previously, Bulgaria offered a Citizenship by Investment program (often referred to as a "golden passport"), which allowed foreign investors to acquire citizenship by making a substantial financial investment in government bonds or other assets.
+However, following pressure from the European Commission over security, corruption, and money laundering concerns, the Bulgarian Parliament officially abolished the citizenship by investment program in March 2022.
+While the direct citizenship route is closed, Bulgaria still operates a Golden Visa program granting permanent residency for qualifying investments in domestic funds.

 Dual citizenship

 Bulgaria permits dual citizenship only for native-born citizens, citizens of the EU, EEA and Switzerland, countries in a reciprocity agreement with Bulgaria, as well as spouses of Bulgarian citizens.
 Naturalised citizens who prove they are of Bulgarian origin are also permitted.

-Naturalised citizens who do not belong to at least one of the aforementioned groups, are required to give up all other nationalities.
+Naturalised citizens who do not belong to at least one of the aforementioned groups are required to give up all other nationalities.
+Recent amendments stipulate that naturalised applicants who are required to renounce their previous citizenship must provide official proof of release from their previous citizenship within 18 months after the Citizenship Council's approval.
 Those who previously renounced their Bulgarian citizenship are allowed to get it reinstated.
 Some countries do not permit multiple citizenship e.g. adults who have acquired Bulgarian and Japanese citizenship by birth must declare, to the latter's Ministry of Justice, before turning 22, which citizenship they want to keep.

 Citizenship of the European Union

 Since Bulgaria is member of the European Union, Bulgarian citizens are also citizens of the European Union under European Union law and thus have the right of freedom of movement within the EU and have the right to vote in elections for the European Parliament.
 When in a non-EU country where there is no Bulgarian embassy or representation, Bulgarian citizens have the right to receive consular protection from the embassy of any other EU country present in that third country.
 Bulgarian citizens can live and work in any country within the EU and EFTA as a result of the right of free movement and residence granted in Article 21 of the Treaty on the Functioning of the European Union.